The New School -- Institute on Race, Power and Political Economy | Budget Equity Project logo

 The health impacts were mixed.
 Food insecurity and parenting distress decreased across all three groups, yet many participants experienced slight declines in physical health, energy, and sleep quality.
 General stress and anxiety levels slightly increased across all three groups, and feelings of hope and agency did not improve among the guaranteed income recipients and slightly decreased for participants in the active comparison group, according to quantitative tests.
 However, the qualitative study based on interviews with participants found that “Almost all research participants noted feelings of relief, decreased stress, and increased hopefulness when asked about the impact of the project on their daily lives.”

-Participants receiving the larger monthly payments, as well as those in the active comparison group, reported more time for leisure, social, and religious activities.
+Participants reported more time for leisure, social, and religious activities.
 Those with caregiving responsibilities emphasized the positive impact that the leisure time and money had on their relationships.
 Those in the larger payment groups also experienced higher rates of transportation security.

 Across all three groups, DBIP calculated that almost $600,000 was saved in public service costs, such as for hospital visits, shelter stays, jail time, and addiction treatment centers.